Outside-in GRC

 Shadow IT Identification: It uncovers assets that exist outside the official inventory, such as marketing microsites or forgotten development servers.
 This is critical for Governance, as you cannot govern what you do not know exists.

 Cloud & SaaS Enumeration: It identifies the usage of third-party platforms (e.g., AWS, Heroku, Shopify).
-This validates Vendor Risk Management policies by revealing which external providers are actually handling data, regardless of what is listed in procurement contracts.
+This validates Vendor Risk Management policies by revealing which external providers are actually handling data, regardless of what procurement contracts list.

 External Assessment